 MD: When did you first discover cellulite was fascia and not fat?

-AB: I've had an extensive career as a celebrity therapist and fascia expert, but I only made the connection between cellulite and fascia when one of my pro-athlete clients' girlfriend used the FasciaBlaster and texted me with, "that stick got rid of my cellulite."
-It was one of those moments when your entire career flashes before your eyes and all of a sudden everything makes sense, and you just think to yourself, How did I miss that?
+AB: I've had an extensive career as a celebrity therapist and fascia expert, but I only made the connection between cellulite and fascia when one of my pro-athlete clients' girlfriend used the FasciaBlaster and texted me saying, "That stick got rid of my cellulite."
+It was one of those moments when your entire career flashes before your eyes and all of a sudden everything makes sense, and you just think to yourself, how did I miss that?